Start planning your trip

 Excerpt from HowMa Magazine (Japanese Link)

-Many foreign residents dream of becoming a homeowner in Japan.
+Many foreign residents dream of becoming a homeowners in Japan.
 It would help if you took the time to examine all of the housing options while considering important factors such as income, visa status, and mortgage.

 I am currently working as the Taiwan version editor for MATCHA.
 I am from Changhua County and during my time in Taiwan, I worked as a domestic Japanese tour guide and in interview PR for a Japanese television station.
 I am skilled at arranging travel itineraries, particularly for food and hot spring-related attractions.
 My interests include photography, especially food and portrait photography.
 Due to my age and my fondness for places like bars and izakayas, I call myself 'Matcha Uncle'.